-In 2009, the Edmulpa Aboriginal Corporation changed its name to the Olkola Aboriginal Corporation, shortly before the Kalinga/Mulkay Land Dealing was finalised and the Mulkay Property was handed back to the Olkola People in 2010 (it became Alwal National Park (Cape York Peninsula Aboriginal Land).
+In 2009, the Edmulpa Aboriginal Corporation changed its name to the Olkola Aboriginal Corporation, shortly before the Kalinga/Mulkay Land Dealing was finalized and the Mulkay Property was handed back to the Olkola People in 2010 (it became Alwal National Park (Cape York Peninsula Aboriginal Land).

-Between 2011 and 2014 a negotiating team of Olkola Traditional Owners also negotiated the handback of an additional 5 pastoral properties to the Corporation; Strathmay, Crosbie, Dixie, Wulpan and Killarney, culminating in the Handover of these properties to the Corporation as a mixture of Aboriginal Freehold and jointly managed protected areas in December 2014.
+Between 2011 and 2014, a team of Olkola Traditional Owners also negotiated the handback of an additional 5 pastoral properties to the Corporation; Strathmay, Crosbie, Dixie, Wulpan and Killarney, culminating in the Handover of these properties to the Corporation as a mixture of Aboriginal Freehold and jointly managed protected areas in December 2014.

 The Corporation now holds and manages 869,822 hectares of Olkola Traditional Lands, and stands as a Corporation that represents the Olkola People of Cape York.

-We, the Olkola people, all stand together as one, upholding our traditions and culture with great respect for our old ways.
+We, the Olkola People, all stand together as one, upholding our traditions and culture with great respect for our old ways.
 We lead and govern our own traditional lands, business and future.
 Others will listen to what we are saying and support our ways.